store

 Thinning of skin: Prolonged use of topical (applied to the skin) corticosteroid products may produce thinning of the skin and tissues under it.
 If you notice this, call your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Topical medications that contain corticosteroids should not be used by pregnant woman in large amounts or for prolonged periods of time.
+Topical medications that contain corticosteroids should not be used by pregnant people in large amounts or for prolonged periods of time.

 Children: The safety and effectiveness of using this medication have not been established for children under the age of 12 years.
 The use of topical corticosteroids such as betamethasone by children should be limited to the least amount that will give good results.
 Chronic corticosteroid therapy may interfere with growth and physical development of children.